 Comparative Effectiveness Research Fee (CERF)

 The ACA established the Patient-Centered Outcomes Research Institute (PCORI) to fund and conduct research to compare the effectiveness of various medical services used to treat, manage, diagnose or prevent illness or injury.
 Originally effective Oct.
-2011 - 2019 (with final payments due in 2020), the Comparative Effectiveness Research Fee (CERF) is now extended through 2029 (with final payments due in 2030).
+2011 - 2019 (with final payments due in 2020), the Comparative Effectiveness Research Fee (CERF) is currently extended through 2029 (with final payments due in 2030).
 The work of PCORI is partially funded by this fee.

 • Annual fee applies to insured and self-funded medical plans from 2011 through 2029, with final payments due 2030